Konta sweeps Stephens off the court to reach French semis

 “There is not much you can do when someone is playing like that,” Stephens said.
 “I didn’t get a chance to really get into the match. … She executed a good game plan, and that was that.”

-Konta’s semifinal opponent will be either 19-year-old Marketa Vondrousova or 31st-seeded Petra Martic, who were playing later on Court Suzanne Lenglen in the first Grand Slam quarterfinal for both players.
+Konta’s semifinal opponent will be 19-year-old Marketa Vondrousova, who let a 5-2 lead slip in the second set before finally converting her fourth match point for a 7-6 (1), 7-5 victory over 31st-seeded Petra Martic.

+Vondrousova improved to 26-5 since exiting the Australian Open in the second round — a stretch that includes finals in Budapest and Istanbul — and now her first Grand Slam semifinal.

-Konta, who also beat Stephens recently during her run to the Italian Open final, improved to 3-0 in her career against the American.
+Konta, who beat both Stephens and Vondrousova during her recent run to the Italian Open final, improved to 3-0 in her career against Stephens.

 Fans attempted to motivate Stephens with shouts of, “Come on Sloane,” and “Just keep working,” but the 2017 U.S. Open champion struggled to deal with Konta’s pace and highly aggressive shots.